BLesniew/sorting---PAMSI/README.md

 # Sorting-PAMSI (designing algorithms and AI methods)
 Program written as part of the studies at Wroclaw University of Science and Technology

-Program destined to sort movies (or any other data) by their rank from data file with very specific format using 3 different algorithms.
+Program destined to sort movies (or any other data) by their rank in an ascending order from data file with very specific format using 3 different algorithms.

 The ranking field is known to be either empty or an intiger within the range 0 to 10.